 Justice For All *

-I work as a staff attorney for the Massachusetts Committee for Public Counsel Services (public defenders).
+Before my current job as their data scientist, I worked as a staff attorney for the Massachusetts Committee for Public Counsel Services (public defenders).
 For six years prior to law school, I taught high school physics and astronomy, and the choice to leave teaching was probably the most difficult of my professional life.
-I began my career as a teacher because I felt it was the place where I could best put my skills and interest to work making a difference.
+I began my career as a teacher because I felt it was the place where I could best put my skills and interests to work making a difference.
 Eventually, I entered law school having come to the conclusion that I could do more with the law.
 Having encountered a number of legal issues as a teacher, entrepreneur, and community volunteer, I came to recognize that the law greatly affected all that I cared for.
 Because of this, the law, especially public service work, holds a strong attraction.

 Me standing outside the DNA offices in Window Rock, the capital of the Navajo Nation.